Applying Evidence Based Practice To Acute Low Back Pain

 Within systematic reviews Cochrane collaboration reviews are our first stop.
-Here Dahm et al’s (2006) review comparing a systematic review of randomised controlled trials for advice to stay active, with another systematic review of randomised controlled trials on bed rest advice provides firm support for encouraging patients to stay active.
+Here Dahm et al’s (2006) review comparing a systematic review of randomised controlled trials for advice to stay active, with another systematic review of randomised controlled trials (based on flow cytometry techniques) on bed rest advice provides firm support for encouraging patients to stay active.
 We can add further analyses to this our selves on the avoidance of fear avoidance behaviours and the potential benefit of activity.
 However, we cannot over extrapolate to any specific interventions.

-Furlan et al (2002) found insufficient evidence to draw conclusions on the acute effect of massage.
+Furlan et al (2002) found insufficient evidence to draw conclusions on the acute effect of a nuru massage.
 Similarly Stephen May the co-author of the central text in the McKenzie approach to low back pain found little evidence to support stabilisation exercise in acute low back pain (May and Johnson 2008).
 However, this was due to a lack of studies not lack of results.

 Our reading of systematic reviews has provided us with insufficient evidence to evaluate massage and stabilisation exercise and thus we must consider lower levels of evidence to evaluate them.